3-Year-Old Asked To Pick Parent In Attempted Family Separation, Her Parents Say

 When the three children realized the family faced separation, they latched on to Joseph — the son around his neck and a daughter around each leg, the parents said.
 Joseph was taken to another cell.

-"I was going to be separated from my children and my wife, and I would have to go back to Juárez on my own," Joseph said.
+"I was going to be separated from my children and my wife, and I would have to go back to Juárez on my own," Joseph said through an interpreter.
 "I felt devastated."

 The family's fate was left unresolved Thursday night.
 The doctor returned Friday morning and made the case for keeping the family together to another Border Patrol agent, Tania said.